 A child who faints should be seen by their pediatrician for an evaluation, Dr. Robbins says.
 This is to rule out any causes that are serious.
 The pediatrician can assess if your child has any risk and order an ECG to rule out rare causes of syncope.
 If the pediatrician is unsure, they can refer your child to a pediatric cardiologist.

 “Fainting usually is not cause for alarm, but a doctor will want to rule out any serious problems,” he says.
 “A very small percentage of cases are caused by a heart condition.
 Sometimes children have an irregular heartbeat, also known as arrhythmias.
 Or they might have a diminished pumping volume or myocarditis, which is inflammation of the heart muscle.”

 If a heart problem is suspected, a doctor may run tests such as an electrocardiogram or echocardiograms.

 Other Causes of Fainting

-“These extremely dangerous fads spread quickly on the internet,” Dr. Snyder says.
+“These extremely dangerous fads spread quickly on the internet,” Dr. Robbins says.
 “Some children have even died from purposely cutting off blood and oxygen to their brains.
 Parents would be wise to talk to their kids about the dangers of these social media challenges.”